ashleynolan/dg-blog/src/templates/pages/blog/20160720-moving-to-https.md

 By default, SSL certificates delivered by LetsEncrypt are valid for 90 days, so it’s important to make sure that you setup a crontab to renew your certificate automatically.

-To do this on an NGINX setup, I followed the steps detailed in [this article](https://letsecure.me/secure-web-deployment-with-lets-encrypt-and-nginx/).
+To do this on an NGINX setup, I followed an online tutorial (the page I used for this is no longer available – I recommend checking out the excellent [Digital Ocean docs](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04)).
 The steps to do the same for an Apache setup are detailed in [Step 4 of the Digital Ocean Tutorial I mentioned previously](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-16-04).

 In short, to set this up on NGINX, save the following in a file called renewCerts.sh: